mattdonnelly/Swifter/README.md

 ## JSON Handling

-To make accessing data returned by twitter requests, Swifter provides a class for representing JSON which you interact with similarly to a dictionary.
+To make accessing data returned by twitter requests simple, Swifter provides a class for representing JSON which you interact with similarly to a dictionary.
 The main advantage of using this instead of a Dictionary<String, AnyObject> is that it works better with Swift's strict typing system and doesn't require you to constantly downcast accessed objects.
-It also removes the need for lots optional chaining, making your code much cleaner and easier to read.
+It also removes the need for lots of optional chaining, making your code much cleaner and easier to read.

 Here's an example of how you would access the text of the first element in list of statuses: